oscarotero/imagecow/README.md

 Created by Oscar Otero <http://oscarotero.com> <oom@oscarotero.com>

-GNU Affero GPL version 3. http://www.gnu.org/licenses/agpl-3.0.html

 What is Imagecow?
 -----------------

 It's a php library to manipulate images to web.
-It's based in the image library of phpCan framework (http://idc.anavallasuiza.com)

 * Written in PHP 5.3
 * Use GD2 or Imagick libraries (and can be extended with more)
 * Has an optional client-side javascript to generate responsive images
 * Very simple and easy to use.
+There is not a lot of features, just only the basics: crop, resize, resizeCrop, etc.
 * Use the PSR-0 autoloader standard